-4.6 LAP COUNTING TRANSPONDERS
+4.6 CAR NUMBERS AND LAP COUNTING TRANSPONDERS

+Only the numbers supplied by the organiser will be used on the cars.
 Each participant is responsible for attaching the lap counting transponder to his car.
 During qualifying, any car starting without a lap counting transponder will not be counted.
 If a lap counting transponder fails or falls off during the heats, the vehicle will be timed and counted manually, if possible.
+In this case, the Race Director will verify the results and his decision will be final.
+During the final, any car without a lap counting transponder will be counted manually by a manual back-up system.
+Under no circumstances will a heat or a final be re-run due to a car not having a lap counting transponder or failure of the same.
+This also applies to a car not having the correct numbers and placement of these numbers.